 But if we stand up together—united in our efforts to change the way the world perceives the mentally ill and all people who struggle with mental health concerns—we have the power to make a real difference.

 Take another look at the 10 ways you can be proactive and promote mental health awareness by doing something.
-I challenge each of you to pick one item on the list and follow through with it to completion.
+I challenge you to pick one item on the list and follow through with it to completion.

 Each time one of us takes action, it is like a stone being skipped on a river.
 At first, the result is minuscule, but as more and more stones are skipped, the ripple effect reaches far and wide.